How Do Electric Cars Work?

 An electric vehicle's powertrain includes the high-voltage electrical system needed for operation.
 Typically composed of an inverter, electric traction motor, reduction drive, and traction battery, these powertrains are lightweight, compact, and deliver smooth, instant torque.
 Many inverters in these powertrains can recover energy during deceleration through a process called regeneration, converting unused AC power during braking into DC power stored in the battery pack.

-Regenerative brakes reverse electric motors, acting as generators to return energy to the hybrid or electric system, extending the vehicle's range.
-These periodic boosts in battery range contribute to enhanced efficiency with regular use.
+Regenerative brakes reverse electric motors, acting as generators to return energy to the hybrid or electric car system, significantly extending the vehicle's range.
+According to the Book My Garage, regenerative braking can recover up to 70% of kinetic energy that would otherwise be lost during deceleration, potentially adding 10-25% to overall driving range.

 Power Electronics